lousydropout/collab-canvas/README.md

 ---

-**The CollabCanvas MVP has been successfully delivered with all requirements met and performance targets achieved.**
+**CollabCanvas has been successfully delivered with all requirements met and performance targets achieved.**